-There were no assets allocated to GP 3 as of December 31, 2017 and GP 6, LLC and GP 15, LLC were closed in July 2017.
+There were no assets allocated to GP 3 as of December 31, 2018 and 2017.

-Through their respective Trading Companies, Amplitude Capital International Limited ("Amplitude"), EMC Capital Advisors, LLC ("EMC"), Lynx Asset Management AB ("Lynx"), Quantica Capital AG ("Quantica"), Rabar Market Research, Inc. ("Rabar"), Revolution Capital Management, LLC ("RCM") and Transtrend B.V. ("Transtrend") collectively, the "Advisors"), serve as Grant Park's commodity trading advisors.
+Through their respective Trading Companies, Amplitude Capital International Limited ("Amplitude"), EMC Capital Advisors, LLC ("EMC"), Lynx Asset Management AB ("Lynx"), Quantica Capital AG ("Quantica"), Sterling Partners Quantitative Investments LLC ("Sterling"), Revolution Capital Management, LLC ("RCM") and Transtrend B.V. ("Transtrend") collectively, the "Advisors"), served as Grant Park's commodity trading advisors at December 31, 2018.
 Grant Park obtains the equivalent of net profits or net losses generated by H2O AM LLP ("H2O") and Winton Capital Management Limited ("Winton") as reference traders through off-exchange swap transactions and does not allocate assets to H2O or Winton directly.
 Each of the trading advisors that receives a direct allocation of assets from Grant Park is registered as a commodity trading advisor under the Commodity Exchange Act and is a member of the NFA.
-As of January 31, 2018, the general partner allocated between 5% to 25% of Grant Park's net assets through the respective Trading Companies among its trading advisors Amplitude, EMC, Lynx, Quantica, Rabar, RCM and Transtrend, and the swap transactions through which H2O and Winton are reference traders are similarly within this range.
+As of December 31, 2018, the general partner allocated between 5% to 25% of Grant Park's net assets through the respective Trading Companies among its trading advisors Amplitude, EMC, Lynx, Quantica, Sterling, RCM and Transtrend, and the swap transactions through which H2O and Winton are reference traders are similarly within this range.
 No more than 25% of Grant Park's assets are allocated to any one Trading Company and, in turn, any one trading advisor or reference trader.
 The general partner may terminate or replace the trading advisors and/or enter into swap transactions related to the performance of reference traders or retain additional trading advisors in its sole discretion.
+As of March 1, 2019, Lynx and RCM are no longer trading advisors of Grant Park.
+The assets of Grant Park previously allocated to Lynx and RCM have been reallocated to Grant Park's existing trading advisors as of that date.
+No new trading advisors were added as a result of this change.

-Grant Park utilizes SG Americas Securities, LLC and Wells Fargo Securities, LLC as its clearing brokers.
+Grant Park utilizes ADM Investor Services, Inc. and SG Americas Securities, LLC as its clearing brokers.
 The general partner may retain additional or substitute clearing brokers for Grant Park in its sole discretion.

 Since its inception and through February 28, 2003, Grant Park offered its beneficial interests exclusively to qualified investors on a private placement basis.
 Effective June 30, 2003, Grant Park registered up to an aggregate of \$200 million of Class A and Class B units with the SEC and began publicly offering both Class A and Class B units for sale.
 Effective April 1, 2009, Grant Park restructured and registered up to an aggregate of \$1,150,000,000 of Legacy 1 Class, Legacy 2 Class, Global Alternative Markets 1 ("Global 1") Class, Global Alternative Markets 2 ("Global 2") Class and Global Alternative Markets 3 ("Global 3") Class units.
 Effective April 30, 2012, Grant Park subsequently registered an additional \$200 million of Global 3 Class units.
 Class A and Class B units are outstanding but no longer offered by Grant Park.
-From July 1, 2003 through December 31, 2017, the Fund has raised approximately \$1,492,146,000 of new capital and is continuing to publicly offer up to an additional \$850,584,000 of units on a continuous basis at a price equal to the net asset value per unit as of the close of business on each applicable closing date, which is the last business day of each month.
+From July 1, 2003 through December 31, 2018, the Fund has raised approximately \$1,494,884,000 of new capital and is continuing to publicly offer up to an additional \$847,846,000 of units on a continuous basis at a price equal to the net asset value per unit as of the close of business on each applicable closing date, which is the last business day of each month.
 The proceeds of the offering are deposited in Grant Park's bank and brokerage accounts for the purpose of engaging in trading activities in accordance with Grant Park's trading policies and its trading advisors' respective trading strategies.